 Consistently dating your spouse is hard, and the longer you’re married the harder it is.
-Every once in a while we like to post a list of super practical date ideas – like today’s from For Your Marriage – just to help fuel your date creativity.
+Every once in a while we like to post a list of super practical date night ideas – like today’s from For Your Marriage – just to help fuel your date creativity.
 Enjoy!

-Although having a weekly date may seem like a no-brainer, many couples’ good intentions quickly get put off to some future time, when life is not so busy or there’s more money.
+Although having a weekly date night may seem like a no-brainer, many couples’ good intentions quickly get put off to some future time, when life is not so busy or there’s more money.
 Pretty soon the kids are grown and couples find they’ve grown apart.
 Make a commitment to a weekly date.
 It doesn’t have to always be on the same night, but it’s helpful to pencil in one night each week on your calendars; you can always change the night if a conflict comes up.

 Below are some ideas that go beyond the usual dinner and a movie.
 Many involve little or no cost.
 Not all dates have to involve going out, but if you have young children, getting a break from the kids is a stress release in itself.
 Getting a babysitter, however, can be a burden.
 Alternate who gets the sitter and develop a pool of sitters.